Favorite Charlie Munger Quotes Display His Legendary Wit and Wisdom Selected By Warren Buffett

-Though they think alike, Munger can be sharp-tongued and blunt to Buffett’s softer tone.
-They are an extraordinary management team, and Charlie Munger, at age 99 to Buffett’s younger 92 years, adds significant value and lessons, and according to BH’s CEO, much laughter.
+Though they often thought alike, Munger could be sharp-tongued and blunt to Buffett’s softer tone.
+They were an extraordinary management team, and Charlie Munger, at age 99 to Buffett’s younger 93 years, adds significant value and lessons, and according to BH’s CEO, much laughter.

 Charlie Munger began working with Warren at a grocery store owned by Buffett’s grandfather in 1942.
 Since 1965, Vice Chairman Charlie Munger has shared the helm at Berkshire Hathaway with its CEO, Warren Buffett.

-According to Forbes, Munger’s net worth of $2.3 billion is well below Buffett’s over $107 billion net worth.
-The gap may relate to Charlie’s role as Vice-Chairman and his later start as a value investor than Buffett, making substantial donations much earlier than Buffett, and has done so throughout his life.
+According to Forbes, Munger’s net worth of $2.3 billion is well below Buffett’s net worth of over $107 billion.
+The gap may relate to Charlie’s role as Vice-Chairman and later starting as a value investor than Buffett, making substantial donations much earlier than Buffett and doing so throughout his life.

-Charlie remains active at Berkshire Hathaway and gets around in a wheelchair these days.
-He is a board member for several companies, including Daily Journal, where he recently shed his role as CEO.
+Charlie remained active at Berkshire Hathaway until his death and got around in a wheelchair.
+He was a board member for several companies, including Daily Journal, where he recently shed his role as CEO.

 Warren Buffett shared Munger’s recent thoughts in Berkshire Hathaway’s letter to its shareholders on these themes: